Harper Lee Estate Sues Over 'To Kill A Mockingbird' Broadway Script By Aaron Sorkin

 It seems that as Sorkin began working on the script, the difficulty of hewing strictly to the source material became evident.

-"I was naïve," he told Playbill in July 2016.
+"I was naive," he told Playbill in July 2016.
 "I thought, 'Well how hard can this be?
 Harper Lee has written such a great novel, it stands up pretty easily as a play, just take her scenes and dramatize them.'
 That doesn't work at all."